 The internationally renowned Teatro Massimo under construction in 1890.

-Exit on Piazza Santa Francesco da Paola, a most unique and remarkable delight.
+Piazza Santa Francesco da Paola, a most unique and remarkable delight.
 Utterly

 gay and how so!
 All queer life is here: dykes and drags, camps and bears, young and